Galieve/benchbase-histories/README.md

 ### First and Second Experiment: Session and Transaction Scalability

-The following commands shall be run for obtaining their correspondent outcome.
+The following commands shall be run inside the docker container for obtaining their correspondent outcome.

 ```
-bash artifact-scripts/session-scalability.sh
+bash session-scalability.sh
 ```

 ```
-bash artifact-scripts/transaction-scalability.sh
+bash transaction-scalability.sh
 ```

 Please observe that now we consider five isolation configurations (`SER`, `SI`, `RC`, `SER+RC`, `SI+RC`), as described in the paper, and larger size of programs.
 We refer to our submission, the smoke-test description above and [the session script](artifact-scripts/session-scalability.sh) and [the transaction script](artifact-scripts/session-scalability.sh) for more information.